DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Help**

 - Description: You're there just when your friends need you.
 - Mechanic: Minor.
-Discard N cards to grant an ally within 6 spaces Upper Hand (N/2) on all Checks for their next turn
+In Combat, discard N cards to grant an ally within 6 spaces Upper Hand (N/2) on all Checks for their next turn
 - Prereq Level: 2

 **Thwart**